Non-Archimedean Whitney stratifications: t-stratifications

 \subsection{Families of sets up to risometry}

-Given a definable family of colorings $(\chi_q)_{q \in Q}$, whether two sets $\chi_q$, $\chi_{q'}$ are definably risometric defines an equivalence relation on $Q$.
-This equivalence relation is in general not definable; the main result of this subsection is that it does become definable if we equip each $\chi_q$ with a t-stratification.
+Given a definable family $(\chi_q)_{q \in Q}$ of maps $K^n \to \RV\eq$, whether two maps $\chi_q$, $\chi_{q'}$ are definably risometric defines an equivalence relation on $Q$.
+This equivalence relation is in general not definable.
+(For the family $(X_{a})_{a \in \nss\bbN}$ from Example~\ref{ex:tsp-ndef}, $\bbN$ is one of the equivalence classes.)
+The main result of this subsection is that it does become definable if we equip each $\chi_q$ with a t-stratification.
 Moreover, for each equivalence class, we can find a definable family of risometries which are compatible under composition.

 Under an additional assumption, we can even get some more information about these risometries; this will be needed in the proof of the main theorem.
 To formulate that assumption we temporarily introduce the following, very weak variant of translatability; this definition will only be used in this subsection and in the application in the proof of Lemma~\ref{lem:ZP}.